zk-org/zk/docs/getting-started.md

 ## List existing notes

 After some time, hopefully you will have enough notes to be lost in it.
-Use `zk`'s powerful [filtering capabilities](note-filtering.md) to find the notes you need.
+To structure your notebook, `zk` allows associating notes with additional [metadata](note-frontmatter.md) (e.g. keywords/tags).
+You can then use `zk`'s powerful [filtering capabilities](note-filtering.md) to find the notes you need.

 ```sh
 $ zk list --tag "recipe" --match "pizza -pineapple"